-Reported 11/11/18: Oakbrook Park sustained fire damage and the replica Chumash village was completely lost in the Woolsey Fire of 2018.
+NOTE: Oakbrook Regional Park sustained fire damage and the replica Chumash village was completely lost in the Woolsey Fire of 2018.
 However, a majority of the oak trees survived.
 Trails are now back open to the public.
 Funds are being raised and volunteers are being sought at www.gofundme.com/chumash-indian-museum-wildfire-fund.

 Located in Lang Ranch at the top of Westlake Boulevard near Avenida de los Arboles at 3290 Lang Ranch Parkway, Thousand Oaks, the Chumash Interpretative Center / Chumash Indian Museum contains Chumash artifacts and historical items, nature walks and tours of the beautiful local Oakbrook Regional Park area.
 The museum is open Saturdays from 10am to 4pm.
 Admission price is $5.00 for adults, $3.00 for seniors 65+ and $3.00 for children under 12.
 There is no charge to walk the trails in the park.